 Coronavirus Information for businesses and employees

-This page has been created to keep BID levy payers and other businesses in Truro fully informed with the latest advice and information.
-Truro BID recognise this is a challenging time for businesses and we want to support you how we can.
+These pages have been created to keep BID levy payers and other businesses in Truro informed with the advice and information.
+We recognise this is a challenging and we want to support businesses how we can.

 Reopening of Truro

-The Prime Minister has confirmed non-essential retail will be able to re-open on 15th June, providing they meet COVID-19 secure guidelines.
+Non-essential retailers have been able to re-open since 15th June, provided they met COVID-19 secure guidelines.
 Please see our Reopening of non-essential retail page for details.

 For social distancing guidance for retailers see our page which provides guidance from The British Retail Consortium.